Friday, April 29, 2011

 New Mexico Governor Susana Martinez.
 LANL photo

-ov.
-Susana Martinez spent the morning at the Los Alamos National Laboratory, attending a leadership breakfast Wednesday.
+Gov. Susana Martinez spent the morning at the Los Alamos National Laboratory, attending a leadership breakfast Wednesday.
 Martinez addressed the gathering as did lab director Michael Anastasio and NNSA head Thomas D'Agostino.

 "I look forward to continuing our partnership with the lab," Martinez told those in attendance.
 And she also commended Anastasio, who is scheduled to retire June 1.
-"Dr. Anastasio, I want to thank you for the contributions you have made to our national security and the state of New Mexico." (
+"Dr. Anastasio, I want to thank you for the contributions you have made to our national security and the state of New Mexico."
+(Full Story)

 Discovery could make fuel cells much cheaper